nnienaber2/conduct/user-agreement.md

 *You are responsible for any fees associated with your use of [Era of Health](terminology.md#eraofhealth).
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.*

 ### 1. Pricing
-Our pricing and payment terms are available at eraofhealth.com/pricing.
+Our pricing and payment terms are available at www.eraofhealth.com.
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.

 ### 2. Upgrades, Downgrades, and Changes
 We will immediately bill you when you upgrade from the free plan to any paying plan.
 If you change from a monthly billing plan to a yearly billing plan, [Era of Health](terminology.md#eraofhealth) will bill you for a full year at the next monthly billing date.

 If you upgrade to a higher level of service, we will bill you for the upgraded plan immediately.
-You may change your level of [service](terminology.md#service)at any time by choosing a plan option or going into your Billing settings.
+You may change your level of [service](terminology.md#service) at any time by choosing a plan option or going into your Billing settings.
 If you choose to downgrade your [account](terminology.md#account), you may lose access to [content](terminology.md#content), features, or capacity of your [account](terminology.md#account).
 Please see our section on Cancellation for information on getting a copy of that [content](terminology.md#content).

 ### 3. Billing Schedule; No Refunds
 For monthly or yearly payment plans, the [Service](terminology.md#service) is billed in advance on a monthly or yearly basis respectively and is non-refundable.
-There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open [account](terminology.md#account); however, the [service](terminology.md#service)will remain active for the length of the paid billing period.
+There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open [account](terminology.md#account); however, the [service](terminology.md#service) will remain active for the length of the paid billing period.
 In order to treat everyone equally, no exceptions will be made.

 ### 4. Authorization
-By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal [account](terminology.md#account), or other approved methods of payment for fees that you authorize for [Era of Health](terminology.md#eraofhealth).
+By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize for [Era of Health](terminology.md#eraofhealth).

 ### 5. Responsibility for Payment
 You are responsible for all fees, including taxes, associated with your use of the [Service](terminology.md#service).
 By using the [Service](terminology.md#service), you agree to pay [Era of Health](terminology.md#eraofhealth) any charge incurred in connection with your use of the [Service](terminology.md#service).
 If you dispute the matter, contact [Era of Health](terminology.md#eraofhealth) Support.
-You are responsible for providing us with a valid means of payment for paid [account](terminology.md#account)s.
-Free [account](terminology.md#account)s are not required to provide payment information.
+You are responsible for providing us with a valid means of payment for paid [accounts](terminology.md#account).
+Free [accounts](terminology.md#account) are not required to provide payment information.

 ## J. Deactivation and Termination
 **Short version**
 *You may deactivate your [account](terminology.md#account) at any time.
-If you do, we'll treat your information responsibly.*
+If you do, we'll treat your [information](terminology.md#information) responsibly.*

 ### 1. Account Deactivate
 It is your responsibility to properly deactivate your [account](terminology.md#account) with [Era of Health](terminology.md#eraofhealth).
 You can deactivate your [account](terminology.md#account) at any time by going into your Settings in the global navigation bar at the top of the screen.
 The settings screen provides a simple, no questions asked deactivate link.
-We are not able to deactivate [account](terminology.md#account)s in response to an email or phone request.
+We are not able to deactivate [accounts](terminology.md#account) in response to an email or phone request.

 ### 2. Upon Deactivate
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
-Information may remain in encrypted backups.
-This information can not be recovered once your [account](terminology.md#account) is deactivated.
+[Information](terminology.md#information) may remain in encrypted backups.
+This [information](terminology.md#information) might not be able to be recovered once your [account](terminology.md#account) is deactivated.
+Email support@eraofhealth if needed.

 We may retain certain [Information](terminology.md#information) indefinitely unless you request its deletion.
-For example, we don’t automatically delete inactive [user](terminology.md#user) [account](terminology.md#account)s, so unless you choose to request your [account](terminology.md#account) deleted, we will retain your [account](terminology.md#account) information indefinitely.
+For example, we don’t automatically delete inactive [user](terminology.md#user) [accounts](terminology.md#account), so unless you choose to request your [account](terminology.md#account) deleted, we will retain your [account](terminology.md#account)  [information](terminology.md#information) indefinitely.

 If you would like to deactivate your [account](terminology.md#account) or delete your [Information](terminology.md#information), you may do so in your [user](terminology.md#user) profile.
 We will retain and use your [Information](terminology.md#information) as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.